 - Do you jump at loud noises, like a bat hitting a ball?

-to trauma.
-These were emotional numbing, trigger avoidance,
+In this section, we discussed types of adaptation reactions to trauma.
+These were emotional numbing, trigger avoidance, and hypervigilance.

+In the next section, we will examine depression and its various manifestations when linked to PTSD: behavioral depression.
 We will link depression to learned helplessness, repressed anger, and loss and grief.

 What are three types of adaptation reactions to trauma?